 – Orchestral audition preparation – preparation of excerpts and concertos, practical audition training advice, mental preparation.

 – Practical advice on diary management (balancing work-load), how to liaise with fixers, booking agents, concert promoters.

 – Developing and focusing long term career goals.

 - Overall flexibility of work options for use of lesson/coaching time – whether this be individual (solo or excerpts), mentorship advice, or chamber music coaching sessions.

-Applicants called for audition will be required to perform, at audition, a balanced and stylistically contrasting programme of 15 minutes music, consisting of not less than two works.
+Applicants without significant professional profile will be called for audition.
+These applicants will be required to perform, at audition, a balanced and stylistically contrasting programme of 15 minutes music, consisting of not less than two works.